seriouslyjames/Cyclistic-Bikes-Case-Study/Data_Processing.md

         end_lng_conv decimal(18,14) NULL;
 ```

-Converting the default Latitude and Longitude data to the new columns
+Converting the default Latitude and Longitude data to the new columns.

 ```sql
 UPDATE dbo.combined_table